 Changes in Climate Drivers

 This section assesses the magnitude and rates of changes in both natural and anthropogenically mediated climate drivers over a range of time scales.
-First, changes in insolation (orbital and solar; 2.2.1), and volcanic stratospheric aerosol (2.2.2) are assessed.
-Next, well-mixed greenhouse gases (GHGs) (CO2, N2O and CH4) are covered in 2.2.3, with climate feedbacks and other processes involved in the carbon cycle assessed in Chapter 5.
-The section continues with the assessment of changes in halogenated GHGs (2.2.4), stratospheric water vapour, stratospheric and tropospheric ozone (2.2.5), and tropospheric aerosols (2.2.6).
-Short-lived Climate Forcers (SLCFs), their precursor emissions and key processes are assessed in more detail in Chapter 6.
+First, changes in insolation (orbital and solar; Section 2.2.1), and volcanic stratospheric aerosol (Section 2.2.2) are assessed.
+Next, well-mixed greenhouse gases (GHGs; CO2, N2O and CH4) are covered in Section 2.2.3, with climate feedbacks and other processes involved in the carbon cycle assessed in Chapter 5.
+The section continues with the assessment of changes in halogenated GHGs (Section 2.2.4), stratospheric water vapour, stratospheric and tropospheric ozone (Section 2.2.5), and tropospheric aerosols (Section 2.2.6).
+Short-lived climate forcers (SLCFs), their precursor emissions and key processes are assessed in more detail in Chapter 6.
 Section 2.2.7 assesses the effect of historical land cover change on climate, including biophysical and biogeochemical processes.
-Section 2.2.8 summarizes the changes in the Earth’s energy balance since 1750 using the comprehensive assessment of Effective Radiative Forcing (ERF) performed in Section 7.3.
+Section 2.2.8 summarizes the changes in the Earth’s energy balance since 1750 using the comprehensive assessment of effective radiative forcing (ERF) performed in Section 7.3.
 For some SLCFs with insufficient spatial or temporal observational coverage, ERFs are based on model estimates, but also reported here for completeness and context.
 Tabulated global mixing ratios of all well-mixed GHGs and ERFs from 1750–2019 are provided in Annex III.

 Solar and Orbital Forcing

-AR5 assessed solar variability over multiple time scales, concluding that total solar irradiance (TSI) multi-millennial fluctuations over the past 9 kyr were <1 W m-2, but with no assessment of confidence provided.
+The AR5 assessed solar variability over multiple time scales, concluding that total solar irradiance (TSI) multi-millennial fluctuations over the past 9 kyr (9000 years) were <1 W m–2, but with no assessment of confidence provided.
 For multi-decadal to centennial variability over the last millennium, AR5 emphasized reconstructions of TSI that show little change (<0.1%) since the Maunder Minimum (1645–1715) when solar activity was particularly low, again without providing a confidence level.
-AR5 further concluded that the best estimate of radiative forcing due to TSI changes for the period 1750–2011 was 0.05–0.10 W m–2 (medium confidence), and that TSI very likely changed by –0.04 [–0.08–0.00 W m-2] between 1986 and 2008.
+The AR5 further concluded that the best estimate of radiative forcing due to TSI changes for the period 1750–2011 was 0.05–0.10 W m–2 (medium confidence), and that TSI very likely changed by –0.04 [–0.08 to 0.00] W m–2 between 1986 and 2008.
 Potential solar influences on climate due to feedbacks arising from interactions with Galactic Cosmic Rays are assessed in Section 7.3.4.5.

 Slow periodic changes in the Earth’s orbit around the Sun mainly cause variations in seasonal and latitudinal receipt of incoming solar radiation.
 Precise calculations of orbital variations are available for tens of millions of years (Berger and Loutre, 1991; Laskar et al., 2011).
-The range of insolation averaged over boreal summer at 65°N was about 83 W m−2 during the past million years, and 3.2 W m−2 during the past millennium, but there was no substantial effect upon global average radiative forcing (0.02 W m-2 during the past millennium).
+The range of insolation averaged over boreal summer at 65°N was about 83 W m−2 during the past million years, and 3.2 W m−2 during the past millennium, but there was no substantial effect upon global average radiative forcing (0.02 W m–2 during the past millennium).